- How the countries are reviewed

 You can reduce your taxes considerably if your pension can be taxed in Spain as a purchased annuity.
 In this case, only part of the income is taxable, under certain conditions – which are quite complex.

-As one example, if you start drawing pension income qualifying as a purchased annuity between the ages of 60 and 65, 76 percent of it is tax-free.
+As one example, in some cases, if you start drawing pension income qualifying as a purchased annuity between the ages of 60 and 65, 76 percent of it might be tax-free.

-To do this, your pension would be transferred to QROPS (in either Gibraltar or Malta).
-There may also be additional benefits, such as accessing a bigger tax-free lump sum, protecting your assets from UK inheritance tax and gaining access to a wider variety of investment options.
+Another option is to transfer your pension to a QROPS (in either Gibraltar or Malta).
+There may also be additional benefits such as gaining access to a wider variety of investment options and a better inheritance planning.

 Do remember to consult a tax professional and a qualified financial adviser when it comes to your pension, though.